codescape/jira-multiple-subtasks/docs/syntax.md

 | URL Field                      | `https://www.codescape.de` (leading protocol information is required)                     | no                      |
 | User Picker (single user)      | `username`                                                                                | no                      |

+Please note: If a custom field type `accepts multiple values` remember to provide one value per attribute.
+The following example applies two values `important` and `knowledge` as labels to a labels custom field:

+    - This task has two values for the same custom field
+      customfield_10987: important
+      customfield_10987: knowledge

-If you need support for any other custom field type please [let us know](/support) about it.
+If you are missing support for any other custom field type please [let us know](/support) about it and raise a feature request.